Staten Island: Museums

-Snug Harbor Cultural Center, the Alice Austen House Museum, the Conference House, the Garibaldi–Meucci Museum, Historic Richmond Town, Jacques Marchais Museum of Tibetan Art, the Noble Maritime Collection, Sandy Ground Historical Museum, Staten Island Children's Museum, the Staten Island Museum, and the Staten Island Botanical Garden, home of the New York Chinese Scholar's Garden, can all be found on the island.
+Snug Harbor Cultural Center, the Alice Austen House Museum, the Conference House, the Garibaldi–Meucci Museum, Historic Richmond Town, Jacques Marchais Museum of Tibetan Art, the Noble Maritime Collection, Sandy Ground Historical Museum, Staten Island Children's Museum, the Sri Lankan Art & Cultural Museum of NY, the Staten Island Museum, and the Staten Island Botanical Garden, home of the New York Chinese Scholar's Garden, can all be found on the island.

-The National Lighthouse Museum recently undertook a major fundraising project and opened in 2012, and the Staten Island Museum (art, science, and history) plans to open a new branch in Snug Harbor by 2014.
+The National Lighthouse Museum undertook a major fundraising project and opened an educational center at St. George in 2015.
+The Staten Island Museum (art, science, and history) opened a new branch in Snug Harbor in 2015.

 The Seguine Mansion, also known as The Seguine-Burke Mansion, is located on Lemon Creek near the southern shore of Staten Island.
-The Greek Revival house is one of the few surviving examples of 19th century life on Staten Island.
-It is listed on the National Register of Historic Places and is a member of the Historic House Trust.
-It is an underappreciated attraction, harboring peacocks and an equestrian center.
+The 19th-century Greek Revival house is listed on the National Register of Historic Places and is a member of the Historic House Trust; it harbors peacocks and an equestrian center.